Published 22:26 IST, January 3rd 2020

 Advertisement

 If elected, Espy would become Mississippi’s first African American U.S. senator since Reconstruction.
-He said he wants to reduce poverty, make health care more affordable, increase well-paying jobs, improve schools and end Trump’s tre war that’s pressuring farmers financially.
+He said he wants to reduce poverty, make health care more affordable, increase well-paying jobs, improve schools and end Trump’s trade war that’s pressuring farmers financially.

-It’s unclear if Hyde-Smith will have any opposition in Republican primary.
+It’s unclear if Hyde-Smith will have any opposition in the Republican primary.
 During her time in office, Hyde-Smith has focused on rural issues and opposition to abortion.

 “Cindy Hyde-Smith — she’s incredible,” Trump said.
-“She’s tough and smart and strong, and she’s with us all way.”
+“She’s tough and smart and strong, and she’s with us all the way.”

 Federal Election Commission documents show Espy raised nearly $100,000 through Sept.
-30 and h $131,000 on hand, while Hyde-Smith raised more than $983,000 and h $583,000 on hand.
+30 and had $131,000 on hand, while Hyde-Smith raised more than $983,000 and had $583,000 on hand.

 22:26 IST, January 3rd 2020